Establishment of 2 new Flagship Centres between OUH and SDU in 2024

 3.1 Phase 1: Expression of interest

-The Flagship Centre must bring researchers together in new and interesting collaborative constellations.
-It should be clear from the expression of interest how the centre will strive to achieve a closer interdisciplinary and translational collaboration between OUH and SDU in order to avoid separate entities when the centre is established.
+A Flagship Centre must bring researchers together in new and interesting collaborative constellations.
+It should be clear from the expression of interest how the Flagship Centre will strive to achieve a closer interdisciplinary and translational collaboration between OUH and SDU when the Flagship Centre is established.

-The expression of interest must be drawn up in English and be a maximum of 9 pages excluding appendices and budget.
+The expression of interest must be written in English and be a maximum of 3 pages excluding front page and appendices.
 Please use no less than pitch 12.

 Please draw up your expression of interest according to the below outline: